bhravip/Power-BI-Coffee-Sales-Insights-2023/README.md

 - `Coffee_Sales_Dataset`: Link to Kaggle dataset.

 ## Viewing the Project
 - Download the `.pbix` file and open it in Power BI Desktop to interact with the visualizations.
-Otherwise,m simply to view the visualizations, open the PDF.
+Otherwise, to simply to view the visualizations, open the PDF.
+- Open